Pictou Highlanders: History

 With the outbreak of the First World War, the 78th Pictou Regiment (Highlanders) raised volunteers for the overseas battalions of the Canadian Expeditionary Force.
 During the Second World War, The Pictou Highlanders were active in a defensive role but were never engaged in battle.
 Details of the regiment were raised for local protective duty on September 1, 1939, and full mobilization occurred on January 1, 1941.
 The first move that the regiment made was to Newfoundland for coastal defense duty from March until August 1943.
 In September of the year, one company was dispatched to Nassau, Bahamas where it performed garrison duty until March 1946.
-A second company entitled Special Infantry Company (Pictou Highlanders) was mobilized on September 10, 1942, for service in Bermuda from November 12, 1942, to April 1, 1946.
+A second company entitled Special Infantry Company (Pictou Highlanders) was mobilized on September 10, 1942, for service in the garrison of the Imperial fortress of Bermuda from November 12, 1942, to April 1, 1946.
 Their duties performed, both the active battalion and the Special Infantry Company were disbanded on April 30, 1946.
 During the life of the active units, a 2nd Battalion also served in Canada in the Reserve Army.

 In 1954, as a result of the Kennedy Report on the Reserve Army, this regiment was amalgamated with The North Nova Scotia Highlanders to form the 1st Battalion of The Nova Scotia Highlanders with The Cape Breton Highlanders forming the 2nd Battalion.

 The Pictou Highlanders before amalgamation held its final Order of Precedence as 33.

-Alliances and Uniform
+Alliances and uniform

 The Pictou Highlanders were allied to The Seaforth Highlanders (Rossshire Buffs, The Duke of Albany's) and were kitted as Seaforth's except for regimental badges and the Bugle cords were Royal.